CodeForSocialGood/calltocode.org/docs/CONTRIBUTING.md

 ### Branch Updating and Conflicts

-If you need to update your branch with the latest changes from master after you've already made changes, or after you've submitted a pull request, it is best to do the following:
+If you need to resolve conflicts with master or update your branch with the latest changes from master after you've already pushed changes and possibly after you've submitted a pull request, it is best to do the following:

 #### Update master